 This global leadership development program is a 12-month, full-time executive MBA program designed to prepare an elite group of global mid-career managers with the management skills necessary to magnify their impact as leaders and innovators.
 Our guiding principles are to help you develop critical skills essential for future leaders; to instill a spirit of innovation through exceptional opportunities at Sloan and across MIT; to foster a deep spirit of community among fellows; to provide a breadth of electives and depth through one-on-one relationships with senior faculty; and to offer flexible curriculum to allow you to tailor the program to meet your specific professional objectives.
 We accomplish this by maintaining a foundation in our three pillars of: leadership, innovation and global perspective.

-Taking the above into consideration please submit a cover letter seeking a place in the MIT Sloan Fellows Program.
-Please share what are your immediate and long term professional objectives and, how the MIT Sloan Fellows Program will help you to achieve them.
-Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria and be addressed to Mr. Rod Garcia, Senior Director of Admissions.
-(500 words or less)
+Taking the above into consideration please submit a cover letter seeking a place in the MIT Sloan Fellows MBA Program.
+Please share your short and long-term professional objectives and how the MIT Sloan Fellows MBA program will help you to achieve them.
+Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria and be addressed ‘Dear Admissions Committee’ (500 words or less)

 Let’s break this question into three parts: